Further tests for testicular cancer

 A CT scan uses x-rays to take pictures of the inside of your body and then compiles them into one detailed, cross-sectional picture.
 To make the scan pictures clearer and easier to read, you may have to fast (not eat or drink) for a period of time before your appointment.

 Before the scan, you may be given an injection of a dye into a vein in your arm to make the pictures clearer.
 This injection can make you feel hot all over for a few minutes.
 You might also feel like you need to urinate, but this sensation won’t last long.
 You may be asked to drink a liquid instead of having an injection.

-You will lie flat on a table while the CT scanner, which is large and round like a doughnut, takes pictures.
+The CT scanner is large and round like a doughnut.
+You will lie still on a table that moves slowly through the scanner while it takes pictures.
 The test is painless and takes about 15 minutes.

-In some circumstances, you may also be given a positron emission tomography (PET) scan combined with a CT scan.
+In some limited circumstances, you may also be given a PET (positron emission tomography) scan combined with a CT scan.
 You will be injected with a small amount of a glucose (sugar) solution containing some radioactive material, then asked to rest for 30–60 minutes while the solution spreads throughout your body before you have the scan.
 Cancer cells show up more brightly on the scan because they absorb more of the glucose solution than normal cells do.

 It may take a few hours to prepare for a PET–CT scan, but the scan itself usually takes about 15 minutes.
 The radioactive material in the glucose solution is not harmful and will leave your body within a few hours.